dissyulina/shoesandmore/README.md

 ## **UX DEVELOPMENT PLANE**
 ### **A. Strategy Plane**
 #### **Project Goals**
-The primary goal of this project is to create an e-commerce website that works perfectly, is visually appealing in design, and intuitive for a first time user.
-It allows user to perform not only the basic functionalities in an e-commerce website (such as sign up/ log in, ability to purchase items and perform payments), but also to ensure that users have a great experience and more interactivity within the site through additional functionalities such as put items into their wishlist, and write reviews, and reading articles.
+The primary goal of this project is to create an e-commerce website that works perfectly, is visually appealing in design, and intuitive for a first-time user.
+It allows users to perform not only the basic functionalities in an e-commerce website (such as sign up/login, ability to purchase items, and perform payments), but also to ensure that users have a great experience and more interactivity within the site through additional functionalities such as put items into their wishlist, and write reviews, and reading articles.

 #### **User Goals**
 The user is looking for: